 - Auto rent collection (set up recurring payments)

-- Payment notifications for tenants and landlords
+- Payment notifications for tenants and investors

 - Automated reminders